pauloreis-ds/Machine-Learning-ROADMAP/5 - Data Preparation/0 - Exploratory Data Analysis (EDA)/README.md

        Here's where we try to better understand the dataset.
 ‘Understanding the dataset’ can refer to a number of things including but not limited to...

-        - Extracting important variables and leaving behind useless variables.
+        - Extracting important variables and leaving behind useless ones.
         - Identifying outliers, missing values, or human error.
         - Understanding the relationships, or lack of them, between variables.
         - Ultimately, maximizing your insights of a dataset and minimizing potential error that may occur later in the process.